benoitc/erica/README.md

 In this example, the second usage of the macro is redundant, as the first usage will include the entire `lib` field as a JSON macro.

+#### Sharing Code From Attachments into Views, Lists, and Shows

+!json and !code now work agains _attachments/ .

+    // !json _attachments/file.ext

+will create the variable _attachments['file.ext'].

+    // !code _attachments/file.ext

+will include content of the file.

+For anything but _attachments, the include should use ".", so this change don't break the current behaviour.
+Duplicate property name (two files with same name but different extension) now print an error in verbose level = 2.

 ### Deployment preferences in `.couchapprc`

 You can set up application level helpers in the `.couchapprc` file